Q: What is Work-Study?

 Q: Is there a limit on the hours per week I can work?

-A: With few exceptions, you may work up to 20 hours/wk during classes and 40 hours/wk on certain weeks.
-According to the Academic Calendar.
+A: With few exceptions, you may work up to 20 hours/wk during classes and 40 hours/wk on certain weeks, depending on the Academic Calendar.

 Q: Can I work more than one Federal Work-Study job?